koide3/hdl_graph_slam/README.md

 <img src="imgs/ford1.png" height="200pix"/> <img src="imgs/ford2.png" height="200pix"/> <img src="imgs/ford3.png" height="200pix"/>

-## Adapt hdl_graph_slam to your own sensor
+## Use hdl_graph_slam in your sensor

 1. Define the transformation between your sensors (LIDAR, IMU, GPS) and the base of your system using static_transform_publisher (see line #11, hdl_graph_slam.launch).
-In case your sensor is placed horizontally, it can be just an identity transformation.
-All the sensor data will be transformed into the common base frame, and passed to the SLAM algorithm.
+All the sensor data will be transformed into the common base frame, and then passed to the SLAM algorithm.

 2. Remap the point cloud topic of ***prefiltering_nodelet***.
 Like:
   ```bash